Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

   .attr('fill', (d, i) => colorScale(i)) // Use the color scale
 ```

 The pattern here is very similar to the pattern we used at the very beginning.
-The difference here is that the path data comes from the `arcGen`.
+The difference this time is that the path data comes from the `arcGen`.

-Notice we set the fill for each arc and used the `colorScale()` to set the colors.
+Notice you set the fill for each arc and used the `colorScale()` to generate the color value.

 At this stage you should have something like: